Ron Zacapa, the rum blended 2300 metres above sea level

 Most of us are used to drinking rum in a cocktail, or a rum & coke, but a quality product like Ron Zacapa is reinventing the way we drink rum.
 Why dilute it with a mixer when a serving of Ron Zacapa XO in a signature Zacapa Riedel glass (a mere 50ml of absolute perfection), could be the best way to end off an evening.

-Same with the Ron Zacapa 23 EN, all one needs is a large cube of ice and you are set up to enjoy a drink purely on its merit.
+With the Ron Zacapa 23 EN, all one needs is a large cube of ice and you are set up to enjoy a drink purely on its merit.
+And of course the list of cocktails one can mix together with this product is endless.

-What makes Zacapa so special.
-Well 2 things – it is made 2300 metres above sea level in Guatemala, and secondly it is blended by a woman whose captivating passion for blending radiates so unharnessed from her that you cannot doubt for one second that this rum is something special.
+What makes Zacapa so special?
+Well 2 things – it is made 2300 metres above sea level in Guatemala, and secondly it is blended by a woman whose passion for her product and her unique blending techniques has made her a name in the liquor industry.

 When I asked her how she got into rum blending her response was “la vida la vida” – “life life”!
-But the answer is she was born and grew up on an orange farm in Nicuaraga.
+But the answer is she was born and grew up on an orange farm in Nicaragua.
 Her father was a doctor and instead of studying medicine she opted to look after the farm.
 She studied chemistry but preferred the food and beverage side of mixing and blending.
 When Zacapa was looking for a quality manager in their distillery she applied for the job.
-The rest is history.
+The rest of the story is her passion and skill has made this the top drinking rum in the world.

-On being a woman in a male dominated industry: When she joined the distilley at 29 years of age it was difficult, especially at the beginning, but her determination and vision for sophistication has motivated her to triumph and present a luxury drink that is widely acknowledged to be the world’s best tasting rum.
-Her mantra is “create, create, create!”
+Lorena’s mantra is “create create create” and when she joined the distillery at 29 years of age in a male-dominated industry it was difficult, especially at the beginning.
+But her determination and vision for sophistication has presented the drinking world with a luxury drink that is widely acknowledged to be the world’s best tasting rum.

 You can’t watch Lorena Vásquez for one minute without wishing you were 2300 metres above sea level with her in Guatemala blending rum.
-I had the pleasure of doing exactly that on my trip to the Diageo Reserve World Class Bartender of the Year Global Finals in July.
-We weren’t in Guatemala but a close second on a cruiseship in The Med.
+I had the pleasure of doing exactly that on my trip to the Diageo Reserve World Class Bartender of the Year Global Finals in July 2013.
+We weren’t in Guatemala but a close second on a cruise ship in The Med.
 An incredible trip all round but one of the highlights for me was definitely the rum blending session with Ron Zacapa.

 Watch this short video (taken with my iPhone) – just a taster of what it is like to be blending rum with this legend in the rum industry.